'Cheeseburger Backpack' is the third episode of Steven Universe, first airing on November 11, 2013.

-- Pearl switches from worrying about the temple's statue to frantically attacking when she sees it isn't just decaying, but also infested with monsters called crystal shrimp.
+- Pearl switches from worrying about the temple's statues to frantically attacking one when she sees it isn't just decaying, but also infested with monsters called crystal shrimp.

 - Red Herring: To accommodate his doll, Mr. Queasy, Steven jettisons a First-Aid kit, and we're led to believe that this will be an important plot point.
 Turns out they never actually need to use a First-Aid kit.

 - Sea Sinkhole: The spire appeared as an intricately designed tower at the center of an enclosed waterfall in the middle of the ocean.
 After centuries of neglect, the mechanism that keeps the water from closing in on the tower is about to fail.
 Pearl mentions that the moon goddess statue is the only thing that can repair the spire (and presumably keep the water from crashing down around the structure), but the Crystal Gems ultimately fail to save the spire and have to watch as it is swallowed by the waves.

 - Selective Gravity: The vortex around the temple creates a pull force that only affects what is directly above it.